Polymers in Swarming Bacterial Turbulence

 The suppression of tails in the velocity PDFs can be characterized by the kurtosis of velocity components [Fig. \hyperref[fig2]{2(b)}, inset].
-The kurtosis is 3 for a Gaussian distribution, greater than 3 for super-Gaussian and less than 3 for sub-Gaussian distributions.
-We find that as the polymer concentration increases, the kurtosis of velocity components decreases from $\sim4.5$ in the buffer to $\sim3$ in the polymeric fluid (20 ppm).
-The decrease in kurtosis suggests that polymers suppress outlier velocities and weaken the intermittency of fluctuations in 2D bacterial turbulence.
-This is likely due to polymer molecules mediating the hydrodynamic interaction between nearby bacteria, which reduces the likelihood of local swimming velocity deviating from the mean swarming velocity.
-The decrease in velocity fluctuation with polymers is consistent with the observation in previous numerical simulations \cite{Li_PRL_2016}.
-Note that polymer additives have an opposite effects in classic 2D turbulence, where the sudden release of polymer elastic energy increases intermittency and the kurtosis of velocity distributions \cite{Kellay_PRL_2002,Boffetta_PRL_2003,Kellay_PRE_2004}.
+The kurtosis is 3 for Gaussian distributions, greater than 3 for super-Gaussian and less than 3 for sub-Gaussian distributions.
+We find that as the polymer concentration increases, the kurtosis of velocity components decreases from $\sim4.5$ in the buffer (0 ppm) to $\sim3$ in the polymeric fluid (20 ppm).
+The decrease in kurtosis suggests that polymers suppress the intermittency of velocity fluctuations, making the flows in 2D bacterial turbulence more uniform.
+The observed decrease in velocity fluctuation with polymers is consistent with previous numerical simulations \cite{Li_PRL_2016}.